Endeyexe/User-Assistant/README.md

 # User-Assistant
 A Discord bot that acts as your personal assistant.
-Performing tasks like managing messages and appointments you receive
+This bot performs tasks like managing messages and appointments you receive